Visage Holdings and Finance Private Limited (“Company”) promotes to be ethical and encourages authentic and transparent approach in all its dealings.

 Such notice of any potential Related Party Transaction shall be given well in advance so that the Audit Committee has adequate time to obtain and review information about the proposed transaction.

-The Audit Committee shall satisfy itself regarding the need for such omnibus approval and that such approval is in the interest of the Company;
+The Audit Committee shall satisfy itself regarding the need for such omnibus approval for transactions of repetitive nature and that such approval is in the interest of the Company;

 Such omnibus approval shall specify

 Provided that where the need for Related Party Transaction cannot be foreseen and aforesaid details are not available, Audit Committee may grant omnibus approval for such transactions subject to their value not exceeding Rs.1 crore per transaction.

 Audit Committee shall review, at least on a quarterly basis, the details of Related Party Transactions entered into by the Company pursuant to pursuant to the omnibus approval granted by the Audit Committee earlier.